realmeone/java-ro/README.md

 # Krot

-~~It is named Java-RO, but actually it is kotlin based, so whatever, jvm family.~~

 It is named Krot, first word of kotlin & realme.one tech

 ## We use

 | Component | Version | Description |
 |:------------|:-------------|:-------------|
 | Java | 1.8+| Oracle Java |